Skip to main content

 RECOVER studies are examining risk factors for developing Long COVID.

-RECOVER researchers have found that SARS-CoV-2 infection increases the risk of developing PASC and Long COVID.
-View studies [1], [2], [3].
-People who tested positive for SARS-CoV-2 between March and December 2020 and were hospitalized or received mechanical ventilation during their illness had a higher prevalence of multiple symptoms at 1 to 5 months after testing positive compared to those who tested negative.
-The symptoms included: shortness of breath, heart rate abnormalities, fatigue, brain fog, sleep disorder, type 2 diabetes, and muscle weakness.
-View the study.
+RECOVER researchers have found that SARS-CoV-2 infection increases the risk of developing post-acute sequelae of SARS-CoV-2 infection (PASC) and Long COVID.
+View studies [1], [2].
 In another study, researchers found that 23% of people with SARS-CoV-2 infection developed PASC, while only 3.7% of people without a reported positive test developed symptoms consistent with PASC.
-View the study.

-A large RECOVER study looked at risk factors associated with specific PASC conditions.
 Researchers found that the risk of PASC increases with hospitalization for acute infection and similarly with reinfections.
-View the study.
-Another study found that 39% of people hospitalized with acute COVID-19 developed PASC, compared to 22% of people not hospitalized for acute COVID-19.
-Among people infected with the Omicron variant, those that had reinfections were more likely to develop PASC (21%) compared to those with one infection (16%).
+The study found that 39% of people hospitalized with acute COVID developed PASC, compared to 22% of people not hospitalized for acute COVID.
+Among people infected with the Omicron variant, those who had reinfections were more likely to develop PASC (21%) compared to those with one infection (16%).
 View the study.

-RECOVER research using electronic health records (EHR) suggests that obstructive sleep apnea may increase the risk for developing Long COVID after infection.
+RECOVER research using EHRs suggests that obstructive sleep apnea may increase the risk for developing Long COVID after infection.
 Among people who had COVID-19, adults with obstructive sleep apnea were more likely to experience long-term symptoms suggestive of Long COVID than those without the sleep disorder.
 The analysis of EHR found that adults with sleep apnea may have up to a 75% higher risk of developing Long COVID after infection.
 View the study.

 RECOVER researchers found that certain environmental factors related to where people live, like air quality, access to food, green spaces, neighborhood characteristics, and social factors, may increase the risk of having Long COVID symptoms.
 View the study.

-RECOVER researchers are exploring whether variants of the SARS-CoV-2 virus and COVID-19 vaccines make a difference for developing Long COVID.
+RECOVER researchers are studying whether variants of the SARS-CoV-2 virus and COVID-19 vaccines make a difference for developing Long COVID.

 In a study following more than 9,000 people over time, RECOVER researchers found that PASC was more common and associated with more severe manifestations for adults infected before the Omicron variant emerged.
 View the study.
 Regardless of the variant, the rates of PASC among those fully vaccinated were lower than those who were unvaccinated.
 Researchers found the same pattern when they compared vaccinated and unvaccinated adults at three different points in time - in adults with post-acute COVID, pre-Omicron (31% vs. 37%), with acute Omicron infection (9.7 vs. 17%), and post-acute Omicron (16% vs. 22%).
 Similarly, in a large observational study, RECOVER researchers found that vaccination was consistently associated with lower rates of Long COVID, before and after Omicron emerged.
 View the study.

-RECOVER researchers reviewed the electronic medical records of more than 15 million people (age 5 and older) to compare the risk of rare heart problems in people who had a SARS-CoV-2 infection with people vaccinated for COVID-19.
-They found that the risk of having a rare heart problem after having COVID is much higher than the risk after vaccination.
-The risk of rare heart problems after COVID-19 vaccination with an mRNA vaccine (Pfizer or Moderna) were very, very low, supporting the continued use of vaccination to prevent COVID-19.
+RECOVER researchers reviewed the electronic medical records (EHRs) of more than 15 million people (age 5 and older) to compare the risk of rare heart problems after a SARS-CoV-2 infection versus after being vaccinated for COVID-19.
+They found that the risk of having a rare heart problem after having COVID is much higher in people who did not receive a COVID vaccine than those who did.
+The risk of rare heart problems after COVID-19 vaccination with an mRNA vaccine (Pfizer or Moderna) was very low, supporting the continued use of vaccination to prevent COVID-19.
 View the study.

 In addition to the observational cohort studies that re-examine participants over time, RECOVER researchers are conducting more than 40 different pathobiology studies focusing on COVID-19's effects on different body tissues and organs.